fleetdm/fleet/docs/Using-Fleet/MDM-macOS-settings.md

 # macOS settings

-In Fleet you can enforce settings on your macOS hosts remotely.
+In Fleet you can enforce settings on your macOS hosts remotely:

-If you enforce disk encryption with Fleet, the disk encryption key (recovery key) will be stored in Fleet automatically.
+* Disk encryption (FileVault): If enforced, the disk encryption key (recovery key) will be stored in Fleet automatically.
 Learn how [here](#disk-encryption).

-You can also enforce custom macOS settings.
-Learn how [here](#custom-settings).
+* Custom settings: learn how [here](#custom-settings).

+In addition to the above, Fleet automatically enforces settings for the fleetd agent using a "Fleetd configuration" configuration profile.

 ## Disk encryption